MCPEAbdu77/MineParty/README.md

 # MineParty
-A PocketMine-MP plugin which makes MineParties possible, an exclusive prison minigame.
+A PocketMine-MP plugin which makes MineParties possible.
-(Originally developed for DCPE Network)

 # How to Play?

 MineParty can only be started manually by an admin or through console via the `/mineparty start` command.
 Players can then use the  `/mineparty join` command to join the game.
-The player with the most blocks mined during the period will win and the reward is $1000 per block mined. (`//TODO Adjustable rewards in config.yml`)
+The player with the most blocks mined during the period will win and the reward is $1000 (default) per block mined. (`//TODO Adjustable rewards in config.yml`)

 # Permissions

  - `/mineparty start` - `mineparty.admin`
  - `/mineparty join` - any player can join (`//TODO perms for this cmd`)
+ - `/mineparty quit` - quit any joined games

 # Installation